-As the DPA only relates to living individuals, the exemption relating to Data Protection under both the EIR and FoIA will not apply to information held about the deceased.
-Where the request might be controversial, the staff member will seek input from the FoI officer who will take advice from the Board of Trustees where necessary.
+As the DPA only relates to living individuals, the exemption relating to Data Protection under both the EIR and Freedom of Information Act will not apply to information held about the deceased.
+Where the request might be controversial, the staff member will seek input from the FOI officer who will take advice from the Board of Trustees where necessary.